ITUnderground/itunderground.dk/src/routes/(posts)/blog/writeups/fectf23/inception/+page.md

 > flat = flat.astype(int) # Convert to int
 > ```
 >
-> And again, we mark them as 1s later.
+> And again, we set them to 1s later.

 _Note that this doesn't take into account a black and white pixel on the path right next to each other.
 Sometimes it's better to keep things simple and just hope they work out.
-In this case it paid off._
+In this case it paid off!_

 Combining all of this we get: